Here’s a general rule of thumb in the gardening world:

 The model that I have is bolted to my deck.
 It’s in a spot that is easy to see right when I walk out of my door, so I don’t have to go out of my way to check it.

-Decorative options are even available, like this frog in his rain gear, to add a touch of whimsy to the landscape.
+Decorative options are even available, like this decorative frog, available from Plow & Hearth, to add a touch of whimsy to the landscape.

 Once the sky clears, I check it, take a mental note, and dump it into a plant.
 That’s it.